Saturday, oh why oh why do you go so quickly? I wake up and before I know it, the sun is starting to set and the day is over.

 - 150 g smoked salmon

-- Put the mayonnaise, cream cheese, capers, lemon juice and horseradish into a food processor.
+- Put the sour cream, cream cheese, capers, lemon juice and horseradish into a food processor.

 - Add half of the smoked salmon and blitz until smooth.